jakeYeager/public-quakeworks-flux/project/findings/readme.md

 2) This divergence is specific to the event's recorded **timestamp** of occurrence.
 3) This phenomenon would indicate that **earthquake occurrence is not randomly distributed** through time.
 4) This phenomenon appears to be more prevalent[^first] and fundamental[^second] to seismic event behavior than what is currently described publicly.
+5) This phenomenon is likely to effect both time and depth of events.

 ### Unsupported Claims